-III.1.
-Without prejudice to the legal duties of the chairman of the board of directors, if he is not independent, the independent directors must designate a lead independent director from among them, namely: (i) acting as liaison with the chairman of the board of directors and other managers, (ii) ensure that they have all the necessary conditions and means to carry out their duties; and (iii) coordinate them in the evaluation of performance by the management body provided for in recommendation V.1.1.
+Ill.1.
+Without prejudice to the legal duties of the chairman of the board of directors, if he/she is not independent, the independent directors must designate a lead independent director from among them, namely: (i) acting as liaison with the chairman of the board of directors and other managers, (ii) ensure that they have all the necessary conditions and means to carry out their duties; and (iii) coordinate them in the evaluation of performance by the management body provided for in recommendation V.1.1.

-Does not comply.
+This practice is considered equivalent to the proposal in this recommendation, i.e. to safeguard the same interests.
 There are no independent directors, which prevents the adoption of the practice in the precise terms in which it is advocated.